Stein's method for the half-normal distribution with applications to limit theorems related to the simple symmetric random walk: Stein's method for the half-normal distribution and for discrete distributions

 It is easily checked that $f_h$ indeed solves Equation \eqref{steineq} and that the solutions of the homogeneous equation corresponding to \eqref{steineq} have the form $ce^{x^2/2}$ for some constant $c\in\R$.
-This particularly shows that if $f_h$ is bounded, then it is the only bounded solution to \eqref{steineq} and even the only solution $f$ with $\lim_{x\to\infty}e^{-x^2/2}f(x)=0$.

-Note that \eqref{steineq} is the same Stein equation as for the standard normal distribution (see e.g. \cite{CGS}) except that we only consider funtions on $[0,\infty)$, here.
-Thus, there should be some correspondence between the solutions.
-For given $h$ on $[0,\infty)$ consider the function $g$ on $\R$ given by $g(x):=h(\abs{x})$ and denote by $\ftilde_g$ the standard solution to the Stein equation for the standard normal distribution $\calL(Z)$ and the test function $g$.
-For $x\geq0$ we obtain from Stein's method for normal approximation (see \cite{CGS}) that
+This particularly shows that if $f_h$ is bounded, then it is the only bounded solution to \eqref{steineq} and also the only solution $f$ with $\lim_{x\to\infty}e^{-x^2/2}f(x)=0$.
+Note that the half-normal Stein equation \eqref{steineq} is the same as the standard normal one (see e.g. \cite{CGS}) except that we only consider functions on $[0,\infty)$, here.
+Thus, there should also be some correspondence between the solutions.
+Indeed, if as above, for given $h$ on $[0,\infty)$, we consider the function $g$ on $\R$ given by $g(x):=h(\abs{x})$ and denote by $\ftilde_g$ the standard solution to the Stein equation for the standard normal distribution $\calL(Z)$ and the test function $g$, we obtain for each $x\geq0$ that

+by \eqref{fh2}.
 Thus, $\ftilde_g$ coincides with $f_h$ on $[0,\infty)$.
 This allows us to derive properties of the solutions $f_h$ to \eqref{steineq} from those of the functions $\ftilde_g$, which are well-studied.
-For example, if $h$ is Lipschitz on $[0,\infty)$ with Lipschitz constant $L>0$, then for $x,y\in\R$
+For example note that, if $h$ is Lipschitz on $[0,\infty)$ with Lipschitz constant $L>0$, then for $x,y\in\R$